Zolske/Zoltans-Event-Manager/README.md

 ROOT_ADMIN_PASSWORD=""   # you choose the password which is going to be the password
                          # for the root user in the app
 ```

+- *may be you have to build your project again after updating the 'local.properties' file

 #### [Set up your Google Cloud Console project](https://developer.android.com/identity/sign-in/credential-manager-siwg#set-google)
 *... in the mean time you can open the project in Android Studio, ...*